hamidra/jw3t/README.md

 ```
 {
-  "alg": "ed25519",
+  "alg": "sr25519",
-  "typ": "JW3T",
+  "add":"ss58",
-  "add":"ss58"
+  "typ": "JW3T"
 }
 ```

-specifies that the token is a Json Web3 Token that is using ed25519 signing schema and the address type is a substrate address.
+specifies that the token is a Json Web3 Token that is using sr25519 signing schema and the address type is a substrate address.

 ## Payload:

-The payload of the token is a json object which includes a requied claim that species the address of the account that has issued the token as well as some suggested claim fields:
+The payload of the token is a json object which includes a required address claim that species the address of the account that has issued the token as well as some suggested claim fields:

 - "add" (Address) Claim:
-  specifies the address of the account that has signed the token. this field is used during the token verification and if it is not a valid address of the address type that is specified in the header the token verification should fail.
+  specifies the address of the account that has signed the token.
+This field is used during the token verification and if it is not a valid address of the type that is specified in the header `{"add":} ` the token verification should fail.
 - "aud" (Audience) Claim :
   The "aud" (audience) claim identifies the recipients that the JW3T is intended for.
 The audience is usually a uri that specifies the web resource or website that the token is issued for.
 - "exp" (Expiration Time) Claim: